theworkingcentre/win7-avoid-viruses/20-downloads.rst

 Here are some rules of thumb to follow:

 If you are not expecting an attachment, then do not open it.
-For example, the following email from a stranger is suspect:

-[SCREENSHOT]

 Even if you get an email from a friend or relative you might be in trouble.
 Be particularly wary if the email has strange wording or does